libktx/ktx/freetype-async/README.md

 ### Why?

-`gdx-freetype` requires quite a bit of setup before it can be fully integrated with `AssetManager` or `AssetStorage` due to how LibGDX `AssetManager` loaders are implemented.
-This module aims to limit the boilerplate necessary to load FreeType fonts in LibGDX applications with the asynchronous **KTX** `AssetStorage`.
+`gdx-freetype` requires quite a bit of setup before it can be fully integrated with `AssetManager` or `AssetStorage` due to how libGDX `AssetManager` loaders are implemented.
+This module aims to limit the boilerplate necessary to load FreeType fonts in libGDX applications with the asynchronous **KTX** `AssetStorage`.

 See also: [`ktx-freetype`](../freetype).